dbczumar/databricks-opentelemetry-collector-app/README.md

   - name: DATABRICKS_HOST
     value: "https://your-workspace.databricks.com"  # Update with your workspace URL
   - name: MLFLOW_EXPERIMENT_NAME
-    value: "/Shared/otel-traces"  # Update if using different experiment
+    value: "/Shared/opentelemtry-traces"  # Will be created if it doesn't exist; can be updated
   - name: UC_CATALOG_NAME
     value: "main"  # Update with your catalog name
   - name: UC_SCHEMA_NAME